tc39/proposal-regexp-v-flag/README.md

 We commit to describing the exact interactions between the two proposals on the path to stage 2/3.
 See [issue #3](https://github.com/tc39/proposal-regexp-set-notation/issues/3) for details.

+### What about symmetric difference?

+We considered also proposing an operator for symmetric difference (see [issue #5](https://github.com/tc39/proposal-regexp-set-notation/issues/5)), but we did not find a good use case and wanted to keep the proposal simple.

+Instead, we are proposing to reserve doubled ASCII punctuation and symbols for future use.
+That will allow for future proposals to add `~~` for example, as suggested in [UTS \#18](https://www.unicode.org/reports/tr18/#Subtraction_and_Intersection), for symmetric difference.

 ## TC39 meeting notes

 - [November 2020](https://github.com/tc39/notes/blob/master/meetings/2020-11/nov-18.md#adopting-unicode-behavior-for-set-notation-in-regular-expressions)